Ansampes/PLPAWeek1/README.md

 IV.
 Structured Approach: In other to reduce risks and costs, softawre engineering uses methodologies like Agile and Scrum for effective projects management.

-2.Identify and describe at least three key milestones in the evolution of software engineering.
+2. Identify and describe at least three key milestones in the evolution of software engineering.

 Answer: